Garrett Hartley: Cleveland Browns

 On December 13, 2014, Hartley was signed by the Cleveland Browns to replace Billy Cundiff, who had injured his knee.
 He was active as the Browns' placekicker for their next game, against Cincinnati, but he did not actually have an opportunity to play in the game, because the opening kickoff was handled by Browns punter Spencer Lanning and the Browns never had another kicking opportunity as they failed to score (or even to attempt a field goal) in a 30–0 loss.

 Hartley was waived by the Browns on March 11, 2015.

 Pittsburgh Steelers

 On August 11, 2015, Hartley was signed by the Pittsburgh Steelers to replace Shaun Suisham, who had torn his ACL.
-On August 29, 2015, Hartley suffered a pulled hamstring during a preseason game against the Buffalo Bills.
+On August 29, Hartley suffered a pulled hamstring during a preseason game against the Buffalo Bills.
+On August 31, Hartley was placed on injured reserve.
+On October 13, he was released by the Steelers.